 In order to be eligible to complete the electronic Thai visa on arrival application, Chinese travelers must be arriving by air at one of the international airports in Thailand.
 Applicants are also required to have a valid credit or debit card to pay the visa fee.

-Upon arrival at the Thai border, Chinese citizens with the eVOA are required to supply the address where they will be staying in Thailand, as well as provide proof of sufficient funds to last the trip (10,000 TBH per person or 20,000 THB per family).
-Applicants will also need to meet some additional requirements for documents to guarantee entry to Thailand.
+Upon arrival at the Thai border, Chinese citizens with the eVOA are required to supply the address where they will be staying in Thailand, as well as provide proof of sufficient funds to last the trip (10,000 Baht per person or 20,000 Baht per family).
+Applicants will also need to meet some additional document requirements to be granted entry to Thailand.

 Thai eVOA Documents Required for Chinese Citizens